 Dimidiochromis kiwinge

 You should not keep this large predator with fishes that are too small, because they will end up as food.
 The aquarium should be set up with rocks to create hiding places.
-In the middle you should leave a lot of free swimming space.
-Especially males are very aggressive to each other.
-A powerful filter and a regular changing of the water are necessary.
+There must also be sufficient free swimming space.
+Especially the males are very aggressive among themselves.
+Powerful filtration and regular heavy water changes are necessary.

 Origin